kema206/safeTravels/README.md

 - Make the website available online (now it is local host and requires docker)<br>

 <h2>Video Demonstration</h2>
-Click below to watch a Demo of the Website: https://youtu.be/VPc8mdRd9q4
+Click below to watch a Demo of the Website:<br>
+https://youtu.be/VPc8mdRd9q4